More Resources

 • Camp Hollywood, LA, CA. One of the premier events in the Lindy Hop/Balboa swing dance community for competitions, workshop classes and dancing.
 If you can make it to L.A., this is a great event to attend.
 Normally over the Labor Day holiday weekend.

 • Camp Jitterbug, Seattle, WA.
+Normally takes place over the Memorial Day weekend.

 • Swing Out New Hampshire.
+Normally takes place around mid August.

-• American Lindy Hop Championships (ALHC).
+• American Lindy Hop Championships (ALHC), NYC area.
+Normally takes place in October.

 Regional Level Workshops